abstrnoah/abstrnoah.github.io/pages/wiki/vim.md

       traditional arrow keys or move the mouse is, in my experience, a non-negligible source of resistance.
-It's the same kind of difference between being able to just jot something down by hand versus going to my phone, open up an app, and typing; editing in Vim feels closer to hand-writing than typing in a traditional editor, precisely because of optimisations like "hjkl".
+It's the same kind of difference between being able to just jot something down by hand versus going to my phone, opening an app, and typing; editing in Vim feels closer to hand-writing than typing in a traditional editor, precisely because of optimisations like "hjkl".
 That said, the article makes a lot of good points, so I recommend reading and drawing your own conclusions.